Essential Steps to Find a New York State Marriage Record

 New York, County Marriages, 1847 - 1848, 1908 - 1936

-This FamilySearch collection can be accessed for free on www.familysearch.org (researchers will need to register for a free account).
+This FamilySearch collection can be accessed for free on www.familysearch.org.
 It is a fully searchable collection that contains an index and images of civil county marriage records for 45 out of New York State's 62 counties.
 Researchers should note that indexing is currently in process, so not all images may be discoverable via search.
 All images can be browsed, and are organized by county and year range.

 In New York State, many local governments kept copies of marriage certificates, even after they were required by law to send copies to the State Department of Health in Albany.
 The images in this collection are of these county copies.